 I was certainly a bit dubious about how sturdy this rubbery contraption was going to be.
 So I did a bit of further digging.
-Whilst at an outdoor retailer Australia trade-show in Sydney a few years ago, I was fortunate enough to have a chat to ‘Little Tim’ (Company founder Tim Macartney Snape is apparently big Tim in this scenario).
-Tim was one of the designers who took the existing X-Series technology & turned it into something more.
+Whilst at an Outdoor Retailer Australia trade show in Sydney a few years ago, I was fortunate enough to have a chat with Tim – one of the designers who took the original collapsible X-Series technology and turned it into something more.
 He was able to answer a few of the questions I had about the products.
 Firstly, like most people I was sceptical about the durability of the flexible silicone construction.
-He pointed out that silicone cookware has been used for many years, both in domestic & commercial kitchens, so the experimental period and questions of quality have been far passed.
-The other obvious point of concern for me was the strength & durability of the bond between the alloy base of the pots & the silicone sidewalls.
-There’s more to the designs than this, but essentially, Tim told me, its a combination of a physical bond (the two materials ‘link into each other’) & a chemical bond (a really robust & heat resistant glue).
-This satisfied my initial concerns, but I was, of course, keen to test it for myself!
+He pointed out that silicone cookware has been used for many years, in both domestic and commercial kitchens, so the experimental period and questions of quality are a thing of the past.

 LG-NZFeb2016-Brewster_0621